gjbex/Scientific-C-plus-plus/source-code/Ranges/README.md

 1. `enumerate.cpp`: illustration of using `std::enumerate`.
 1. `projection.cpp`: illustrates the use of member pointer projections in ranges algorithms.
+1. `particle_sort.cpp`: example of using projections to sort a vector of particles by their mass member and using a lambda function as a comparator.
 1. `CMakeLists.txt`: CMake file to build the applications.

 *Note:* you will need at least g++ 13.x to compile this succesfully.